On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Introduction

 The estimate is sometimes referred to as the {\em uniform Hopf lemma} (see e.g. \cite{BDR,dmo,op}).

-We prove an analogue of \eqref{eqi.5}, see Theorem \ref{thm013009-20}, for $C^2$-regular domains, function $u(x)$ satisfying $Au-c(x)u\ge0$ on $D$, where $c(x)\ge0$ and operator $A$ of the form \eqref{011703-20}, whose coefficients {of} the second derivative, as well as the respective coefficients of its formal adjoint belong to the VMO class, see Definition \ref{df5.6}.
+We prove an analogue of \eqref{eqi.5}, see Theorem \ref{thm013009-20}, for $C^2$-regular domains, $u(x)$ - a subsolution of \eqref{eq3.1a} - and operator $A$ of the form \eqref{011703-20}, whose coefficients {of} the second derivative, as well as the respective coefficients of its formal adjoint belong to the VMO class, see Definition \ref{df5.6}.
 From \eqref{eqi.5} one can easily conclude the {\em weak Harnack inequality} (see e.g. \cite[Theorem 9.22]{gilbarg}) that is shown in the present paper in Theorem \ref{thm:main4a}.

 The principal tools used in our analysis are: the martingale problem associated with operator $A$, see Section \ref{SMM}, and the Feynman-Kac formula for the respective canonical process $(X_t)_{t\ge0}$, see Proposition \ref{prop010204-20}.
-They allow us to obtain a probabilistic representation for a subsolution of the equation $-Av+c(x)v=0$, see Definition \ref{df3.1}, in terms of the expectation of an appropriate functional of the process, see \eqref{010204-20dfg}.
+They allow us to obtain a probabilistic representation for a subsolution of the equation \eqref{eq3.1a}, see Definition \ref{df3.1}, in terms of the expectation of an appropriate functional of the process, see \eqref{010204-20dfg}.
 We exploit various properties the process $(X_t)_{t\ge0}$, such as its irreducibility and the strong Feller property, to derive our results.

-The organization of the paper is as follows.
-In Section 2 we introduce the basic notation and definitions.
-The first and second parts of the set of formulations of our main results are contained in Sections \ref{sec3} and \ref{sec5z}.
-In Section \ref{sec4} we introduce basic probabilistic tools used throughout the remained of the paper, such as: the already mentioned martingale problem associated with $A$, the (probabilistic) semigroup and resolvent corresponding to the canonical process, the gauge functional and the principal eigenvalue and eigenfunction associated with $A$ and domain $D$ that are used in formulations of the results of Section \ref{sec5z}.
-Finally, Section \ref{sec5} contains the proofs of the announced results.
+{The body of the paper is essentially divided into two parts.
+The first one, consisting of Sections \ref{sec2} to \ref{sec5z}, besides presenting some introductory material, is primarily devoted to the exposition of the results contained in the article.
+Their proofs have been placed in the second part, containing Sections \ref{sec6} through \ref{sec5}.
+In more detail, in Section 2 we introduce the basic notation and definitions.
+The formulations of the main results are contained in Sections \ref{sec3} and \ref{sec5z}.
+In Section \ref{sec4} we introduce some basic probabilistic tools used throughout the paper, such as: the already mentioned martingale problem associated with $A$, the (probabilistic) semigroup and resolvent corresponding to the canonical process, the gauge functional and the principal eigenvalue and eigenfunction associated with $A$ and domain $D$.
+They are used in formulations of the results of Section \ref{sec5z}.
+In Section \ref{sec6} we present the proof of the Feynman-Kac formula, which is our basic tool in showing of virtually all the results of the paper.
+We have also placed in that section the proof of the weak maximum principle (Proposition \ref{prop012804-20}) as it almost directly follows from the aforementioned formula.
+Section \ref{sec5.1} discusses various properties of the resolvent that will be useful in our further arguments.
+Section \ref{sec8} contains auxiliary facts and notions used in the proofs of our main results.
+Finally, the main results are proved in Section \ref{sec5}}.